We Eloped in Hawaii!

 Ryen has a big heart and a gentle soul, with creating a family being his key priority whereas I’m more practical and independent and could just as easily stay single for the rest of my life.
 But when someone loves you so much despite everything, it really changes you.
 We got through some really hard and trying times where we showed each other the most vulnerable parts of ourselves that we didn’t know existed.
 So if you can make it despite all that, you better cherish them.

-I remember during some of these tough times, he would tell me that I’m all he has in his life and his only goal is to make me happy; it broke me down and made me realise how much I wanted to live for this man and give him everything his beautiful soul deserves.
-He is adamant that if anything (heaven forbid) happened to me, he would have no reason to live, unless we had a family together.
+I remember during some of these tough times, he would tell me that I’m all he has in his life and his only goal is to make me happy; it broke me down and made me realize how much I wanted to live for this man and give him everything his beautiful soul deserves.
+He is adamant that if anything (heaven forbid) happened to me, he would have no reason to live unless we had a family together.
 He would never remarry and never ever be interested in another woman.

 I believe him, because of how he is (I should write about this in a separate post) and so I’m even more motivated for life – a life with him.